 Self-harm is defined as the intentional injury to oneself, without suicidal intent.
 However, there is overlap between self-harming behaviour and suicidal behaviour and individuals who self-harm are at increased risk of suicide.
 A history of self-harm is found in up to 60% of people who complete suicide and the vast majority of people who self-harm have attempted suicide.

 Self-harm can be the first manifestation of a mental health disorder.
-It is most typically associated with personality disorder, in particular Emotionally Unstable Personality Disorder.
+It is most typically associated with personality disorder, in particular, borderline personality disorder (BPD), which is also known as emotionally unstable personality disorder (EUPD).
 There are however a number of other mental health conditions which self-harm can be a symptom of.
 These include:

 - Panic disorder

 - Generalised anxiety disorder (GAD)